jll63/yomm2/reference/README.md

 A *method definition* is a function attached to a single method.
-The type of the parameters corresponding to the virtual parameters in the method must be covariant with the method's parameter type.
+The type of the parameters corresponding to the virtual parameters in the method must be compatible with the method's parameter type.
 The other parameters must have the same type as in the method.
-The return type of the definition must be covariant with the return type of the method.
+The return type of the definition must be compatible with the return type of the method.

 A *virtual parameter* is a parameter that is taken into account when the method